DORA metrics explained: The four key DevOps measurements

 Integrating DORA metrics effectively

-How DX works alongside DORA metrics
+How DX works alongside DORA metrics for better software delivery

 Many developer productivity teams have implemented DORA metrics but have realized they only provide high-level signals, leaving them wondering what to do next.

-DX is adeveloper insights platform designed by the researchers behind DORA and SPACE.
+DX is a developer insights platform designed by the researchers behind DORA and SPACE.
 DX is the only solution providing qualitative and quantitative measures, enabling developer productivity leaders to identify their most significant opportunities and translate their impact into dollars.

 DX offers tools, including DORA metrics dashboards, that help capture data from surveys and systems periodically and in real-time.
 These tools are trusted by developer productivity leaders at all stages, ranging from startups like Vercel and Brex to Fortune 500 companies like Pfizer and eBay.
-In addition to its products, DX provides expertise in implementation, program design, and transformation to help leaders adapt to changing environments and drive continued impact year after year.
+In addition to its products, DX provides expertise in implementation, program design, andtransformation to help leaders adapt to changing environments and drive continued impact year after year.

 Published